davidrpugh/stochastic-expatriate-descent/_posts/2020-03-19-getting-started-with-conda.md

-For more details on using Conda to manage the software stacks for you data science projects, checkout the [Introduction to Conda for (Data) Scientists](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/) training materials that I am developing in collaboration with the [Carpentries Incubator]().
+For more details on using Conda to manage the software stacks for you data science projects, checkout the [Introduction to Conda for (Data) Scientists](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/) training materials that I have contributed to [The Carpentries Incubator](https://carpentries.org/involved-lessons/).